 New Jersey has adopted a Veterans Diversion Program that is intended to deal with the unique circumstances presented when a servicemember suffering from mental illness becomes embroiled in the criminal justice system.
-The objective of the program is to provide an alternative means for resolving criminal charges whose core is post service mental health issues.
-The program is typically limited to diversion of third and fourth degree crimes.
+The objective of the program is to provide an alternative means for resolving criminal charges whose core is post-service mental health issues.
+The program is typically limited to the diversion of third and fourth-degree crimes.

 Is Mental Health Diversion Applicable In My CDS Case?

 Lawmakers have presented a new bill to create a Mental Health Diversion Program.
 The goal of the program is to provide a mechanism for diversion of non-violent offenders whose resort to drugs/cds stems from a mental health illness as opposed to purely criminal behavior.
 The structure of the program is extremely similar to drug court with the focus being on mental health treatment as opposed to drug rehabilitation.

 Contact Our New Jersey Drug Offense Defense Lawyers Now For A Free Consultation